Data-ScienceHub/gpce-covid/README.md

 * Please do not add temporarily generated files in this repository.
 * Make sure to clean your tmp files before pushing any commits.
 * In the .gitignore file you will find some paths in this directory are excluded from git tracking.
 So if you create anything in those folders, they won't be tracked by git.
-  * To check which files git says untracked `git status -u`.
+  * To check which files git says untracked: `git status -u`.
-  * If you have folders you want to exclude add the path in `.gitignore`, then `git add .gitignore`.
+  * If you have folders you want to exclude, add the path in `.gitignore`, then `git add .gitignore`.
 Check again with `git status -u` if it is still being tracked.